KaueNery/strava-api-amplify/README.md

 - token REQUIRED (which we got in the "/auth" endpoint)
 - before NOT REQUIRED (which is used for filtering activities that have taken place before a certain time.)
 - after NOT REQUIRED (which is used for filtering activities that have taken place after a certain time.)
+- page NOT REQUIRED page number.
+- perPage NOT REQUIRED Number of items per page.